-- ☐ Sit the seal housing on top of the shallow clamshell half. - Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube so that it lines up with the bulk head fitting hole as shown in Figure 10. - Mark the tube approximately 8mm [5/16"] out from the end of the hole, and cut with an automotive brake line tubing cutter.
+- Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube to approximate the shape shown in Figure 9. - Mark the tube approximately 8mm [5/16"] out from the end of the hole, and cut with an automotive brake line tubing cutter.

-housing ure the seal housing tube and the grooves of the seal gare clean and free from any contaminants (e.g., water, dirt, lings, etc.). the seal housing O-rings (supplied) for dirt, damage or onditions which might cause leaks.
-NOTE: Be careful not to bend the seal housing tube or damage the O-ring grooves. usly lubricate the O-rings with oil prior to assembly, then nem into the grooves of the seal housing.
-NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage. ble the shim pack and seal housing ('E' in Figure 5.) into the bore of the shallow half of the clamshell. goes th the seal housing so that the end of the seal housing tube rough the center of the bulkhead port hole o Figure 11.).

-Using a bearing press or arbor press, press the bearing cup into the bottom of the bearing bore until it stops against the seal housing.
+- Make sure the seal housing tube and the grooves of the seal housing are clean and free from any contaminants (e.g., water, dirt, metal filings, etc.). - Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.

+NOTE: Be careful not to bend the seal housing tube or damage the O-ring grooves. usly lubricate the O-rings with oil prior to assembly, then em into the grooves of the seal housing.
+NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage. le the shim pack and seal housing (' E ' in Figure 5.) into the bore of the shallow half of the clamshell.
+Position the seal housing so that the end of the seal housing tube goes through the center of the bulkhead port hole (Refer to Figure 9.). bearing press or arbor press, press the bearing cup into the of the bearing bore until it stops against the seal housing.
 NOTE: Do not use excessive force when pressing as this may damage the seal housing assembly.
 NOTE: You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough.

-3.9 Installing the Bulkhead Fitting

-- To obtain an oil tight seal, apply a thread sealant to the threads of the bulkhead body. - Slide the bulkhead body over the seal housing tube and screw it into the bulkhead port, and tighten. - ☐ Wipe the area clean of any excess thread sealant (inside and outside of the housing).
+3.9 Insta alling the Bulkhead Fitting n an oil tight seal, apply a thread sealant to the threads of head body. bulkhead body over the seal housing tube and screw it bulkhead port, and tighten.
+Wipe the area clean of any excess thread sealant (inside and outside of the housing).